metosin/2016-09-09-clojure-training/agenda.md

 - Can be slow to deploy to server (shouldn't be problem if you run CI and CI has fast connection to server)
 - We haven't yet solved this - not a huge problem but can be annonying
 - There are couple of offender packages - like ring-middleware-format which requires ibm/icu4j
-- Solution 1: Don't use the largest offending packages - use alternatives or fix them
+- *Solution 1*: Don't use the largest offending packages - use alternatives or fix them
-- Solution 2: Only send changed files as not all deps inside uberjar change everytime
+- *Solution 2*: Only send changed files as not all deps inside uberjar change everytime
     - Unpack JAR (Zip) and send contents over Rsync - Repackage on target
     - Rsync can take of deleted files etc.
 - Docker?
-Not in use yet
+I have not used yet
     - Unpack JAR and separate app code and libraries in different layers

-# Architecture considerations of full-stack Clojure apps (2h)

-This is not the truth.
-These are some things we have learned and use.

-## Application namespace hierachy

-- `common`, `backend`, `frontend`
-- We have found no reason to include package name in namespaces
-    - `project-a.backend.main` vs. `backend.main`
-    - Applications won't be included in classpath of other apps -> no clashes
-- Names are the same between two projects
-    - New project -> Copy old one and keep many of basic namespaces
-    - Easy to diff files between projects
-    - General namespaces are moved to company wide common lib: https://github.com/metosin/metosin-common/
-    - Later, move the best parts to separate libs
-    - But there are cases where namespaces are still included in projects
-    - Lazyness, bad design, practicality

-## Communications

-- JSON
-- EDN
-- Transit
-- HTTP vs. WebSocket
-- HANDS ON: Sente example - connect existing backend app and frontend

-- "Focusing on the essence" - hide the transfer mechanic
-    - Same dispatch mecanism on back and front
-    - Example from this?

-## Designing reusable components

-- We use Reagent, but these same ideas hold for Om, Rum etc.
-- Pass only PURE DATA to the components!
-- No atoms, instead value & on-change callback etc.
-- Parametrize class of every element?
-- HANDS ON: Reagent, build x component

-# Random ideas worth mentioning

-- Performant Cljs code: https://github.com/funcool/bide write critical parts in JS

 []: vim: set nospell :